queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 15,300

-When wearing this armor, treat your Strength ability score as if it were 19 for the purposes of carrying equipment (unless your score is higher, then no effect occurs)..
+When wearing this armor, treat your Strength ability score as if it were 19 for the purposes of carrying equipment (unless your score is higher, then no effect occurs).